szaghi/FoBiS/README.md

 ## Examples

-Into the directories _examples_ there are some KISS examples, just read their provided _REAMDE.md_.
+Into the directory _examples_ there are some KISS examples, just read their provided _REAMDE.md_.

 ## Tips for non pythonic users